johnalison/obsidian-notes/Input/Books/HowToWinFriendsAndInfluencePeople.md

 - Be anxious to praise, loath to find fault.
 If you like anything "Be hearty in your approbation and lavish in your praise" [[Checklists]]

 - I shall pass this way only once; any good, therefore that I can do or any kindness that I can show to any human being, let me do it now.
-Let me not defer nor neglect it, for I shall not pass this way again. [[BeTheGood]]
+Let me not defer nor neglect it, for I shall not pass this way again. [[BeTheGood - Intelligent ACTION is power]]

 - Every man you meet is superior in some say,  In that, learn from him.  [[MentalModels]] [[Rationality]] [[Montras]]